luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/windows/sizes-gpu.md

 ---
-title: Tamanhos de VM do Windows Azure - GPU | Microsoft Docs
+title: Azure Windows VM sizes - GPU | Microsoft Docs
-description: Apresenta uma lista na GPU diferentes com otimização de tamanhos disponíveis para máquinas virtuais do Windows no Azure.
-Apresenta informações sobre o número de vCPUs, discos de dados e NICs, bem como armazenamento débito e a rede de largura de banda para tamanhos de nesta série.
+description: Lists the different GPU optimized sizes available for Windows virtual machines in Azure.
+Lists information about the number of vCPUs, data disks and NICs as well as storage throughput and network bandwidth for sizes in this series.
 services: virtual-machines-windows
 documentationcenter: ''
 author: jonbeck7